kontent-ai/kontent-ai-migration-toolkit/README.md

 # Kontent.ai Migration Toolkit

-The purpose of this tool is to facilitate migration to & from [Kontent.ai](https://kontent.ai) environments using a developer friendly abstraction layer.
+The purpose of this tool is to facilitate _content migration_ to & from [Kontent.ai](https://kontent.ai) environments.
+It can be used to simplify migration from external systems and also provides a built-in migration between kontent.ai environments.

 > [!TIP]
 > This library aim to streamline the migration to / from Kontent.ai environment by providing a simple to use abstraction